manoafixit/campusjams.github.io/index.md

 * A list of suggestions (sorted in order based on agreement by other users) stated by the community.

 ## Overview
-ManoaFixIt is a user-friendly application that enables all students around UH Manoa Campus to directly report any issues, such as a broken door knob that could potentially trap people inside a room, a dysfunctional toilet that does not flush which makes bathrooms unsanitary and unwelcoming, etc. It also enables students to post their suggestions on how to improve the campus itself.
-Once a student sumbits an issue, ManoaFixIt displays the issue on a feed where people can upvote it to increase its urgency.
+ManoaFixIt is a user-friendly application that enables all students around UH Manoa Campus to directly report any issues, such as a broken door knob that could potentially trap people inside a room, a dysfunctional toilet that does not flush which makes bathrooms unsanitary and unwelcoming, etc. It also enables students to all issues reported by other students: once a student sumbits an issue, ManoaFixIt displays the issue on a feed where people can upvote it to increase its urgency.
 This way, the authorities would know which issue requires the most immediate attention, and they can also choose to accept or reject them.

 ## Milestones